-In this Tips and Tricks, we will show you how to block DNS requests (domain names + request types) via iptables.
+In this article we will show you how to block DNS requests (domain names + request types) via IPTables.
 Enjoy!

 DNS is binary protocol, where the domain name and the record type (A, AAAA, MX) are all encoded into the DNS query, and response, packets.
 If you were trying to filter www.example.com, you would not see the whole domain name in the packets.

 Where the domain name is broken down into each sub section (www, example and com) with the sub section length before it.

 Simple, right?
 The string "www" has 3 characters, so its length is written as |03|.